Norwich DNA health tests

 of the spinal cord.
 No Norwich has been definitively

-a Norwich with DM, but unfortunately the spinal cord was
+Norwich with DM, but unfortunately the spinal cord was not

-in breeds.
-This mutation exists in Norwich terriers.
+the late 1800s.
+This variant exists in Norwich terriers.

 DNA testing for DM has generated controversy among breeders.